cert-manager/cert-manager/GOVERNANCE.md

 ### Privileges

 - Can communicate with the CNCF on behalf of the project.
-- Can participate in a "maintainers vote".
+- Can participate in lazy consensus and votes.

 ### Responsibilities

 - Monitor cncf-cert-manager-\* emails and help out when possible.
 - Respond to time-sensitive security release processes.
-- Attend meetings with the cert-manager Steering Committee.
+- Create and attend meetings with the cert-manager Steering Committee (not less than once a quarter).
 - Attend "maintainers vote" meetings when one is scheduled.

-### Maintainer Decision-Making (maintainers vote)
+### Maintainer Decision-Making

-Substantial changes to the project, require a "maintainers vote".
+Substantial changes to the project require a "maintainers decision".
 This includes, but is not limited to, changes to the project's roadmap, changes to the project's scope, fundamental design decisions, and changes to the project's governance.

-A maintainer vote is a simple majority in which each maintainer receives one vote.
+A "maintainers decision" is made using lazy consensus.
+Email or Slack can be used to reach lazy consensus as long as the deliberation date and time are specified and the maintainers are CC'ed.
+You may use the following message template:

+> Dear maintainers, I'd like us to reach an agreement on the following matter using lazy consensus: [...]
+> - 🧑‍💻 Participants: @cert-manager-maintainers
+> - 📢 Deadline: April 3rd, 2023 23:59 UTC
+> - 🚨 Note: to speed up the process, you may answer with a :+1: or a comment stating that your are lazy to help reach consensus before the deadline.

+Any non-agreements with regards to the decision can be posted as comments on the Slack message or to the email thread.

 ### Stepping Down as a Maintainer